OykuYollu/solutions_repo/docs/1 Physics/3 Waves/Problem_1.md

 2. A detailed explanation of the interference patterns observed for the chosen regular polygon with the goal of understanding wave superposition.

 3. Graphical representations of the water surface showing constructive and destructive interference regions.

+## 🧩 Conclusion

+The simulations clearly demonstrate how wave interference patterns depend on the number and arrangement of sources.
+Two sources produce the classic constructive and destructive bands, while triangle and pentagon layouts create more complex and symmetric patterns.
+This highlights how the principle of superposition leads to rich and predictable wave behaviors in 2D media.

 [visit my colab](https://colab.research.google.com/drive/1UWsXvwAD7Ij8YiMYlzIEpue_a8ts-pTV?usp=sharing)